 In 2016, however, I spent two weeks in Milan learning Italian.
 Although most of my classmates were aspiring artists from China who were learning Italian to study in Venice, Florence, or Turin, there were also some middle-aged students from the Baltics.
 All of them were highly educated professionals working for the European Union or other prestigious institutions.

-They were proof of how much there was going on in the Baltic countries that are still overshadowed by the prepotential Western European states.
+They were proof of how fast the Baltic countries were moving on in the shadow of the prepotential Western European states.

 Arrival in Riga